 - if the product does not conform to an express manufacturer warranty.

-The attorneys at our firm have recovered billions of dollars against manufacturers who marketed and sold dangerous, defective, and harmful products.
-Our experienced attorneys have taken on Big Tobacco and the pharmaceutical companies and won.
-Our firm has also taken on medical device manufacturers for injuries suffered by children caused by defective medical products and devices.
-Our attorneys have led efforts across the nation on class actions against manufacturers, and our firm is recognized as one of the best products liability firms in the country.
+The New Orleans dangerous products attorneys at our firm have recovered billions of dollars against manufacturers who marketed and sold dangerous, defective, and harmful products.
+Our experienced New Orleans dangerous product lawyers have taken on Big Tobacco and the pharmaceutical companies and won.
+Herman Herman & Katz, LLC has also taken on medical device manufacturers for injuries suffered by children caused by defective medical products and devices.
+Our New Orleans dangerous product attorney has led efforts across the nation on class actions against manufacturers, and our firm is recognized as one of the best product liability firms in the country.

-If you or a loved one has been injured by a defective or dangerous product, learn about your legal rights from an experienced New Orleans, Louisiana personal injury lawyer by calling 504-581-4892 or by filling out our free, no obligation case review form.
+If you or a loved one has been injured by a defective or dangerous product, learn about your legal rights from an experienced New Orleans dangerous products lawyer by calling 504-581-4892 or by filling out our free, no-obligation case review form.